- Your Council

 North Wānaka wastewater and water supply upgrade

-A major upgrade to north Wānaka’s wastewater system is underway, providing for current and future wastewater and drinking water capacity as growth in the area continues.About the project Any questions?
+A major upgrade to north Wānaka’s wastewater system is underway, providing for current and future wastewater and drinking water capacity as growth in the area continues.About the project What's the latest?
+Any questions?

 About the project